Definitive guide

 The United States leads the world in having the most data centers at 5,375 as of September 17, 2023.
 This comprises 57.302% of the 9,380 data centers in the world.
 Germany only comes only second at 522 data centers (5.57%), which is far behind by 4,853 data centers compared to that of the United States’.

 While the United Kingdom ranks third with 517 data centers (5.511%) and China ranks fourth with 448 data centers (4.78%).
-Canada is the last country in the top five most number of data centers in the world at 335 (3.571%).
+Canada is the last country in the top five most number of data centers in the world, at 335 (3.571%).

-30. 13.48% of data centers in Europe come from The Netherlands.
+30. 13.48% of data centers in Europe come from the Netherlands.

 Germany, which ranks 1st among European countries, comprise 23.534% or 522 data centers.
 The United Kingdom ranks 2nd with 517 data centers (23.31%) with France not far behind at 314 (14.16%).
 Russia takes the 5th spot at 255 data centers (11.50%) and Italy ranking 6th with 168 data centers (7.574%).
 Poland is the 7th with 143 data centers (6.45%).